wuman/vimrc/README.md

         rm -rf ./vim
         # then add /usr/local/bin to your $PATH

-* You will need to build the C extension for the Command-T plugin:
+* You will then need to build the C extension for the Command-T plugin:

         sudo apt-get install ruby-dev       # only needed for Ubuntu cd ~/.vim/bundle/command-t/ruby/command-t